Renovation Series: How to Prepare For a Renovation

 4. Plastic Tupperware is only meant to be temporary.
 After a few years, the plastics decompose and can be harmful to storage.
 Look at the bottom for recycling numbers 1 or 2 and get rid of, and invest in glass storage solutions.

-5. Once your renovation approaches, remove everything from the room you’re remodeling, put back what you will use, and donate the rest.
+5. Once your renovation approaches, remove everything from the room you’re remodeling, return what you will use, and donate the rest.
+Find a local shelter, or city donation site for items if selling online isn’t an option.

 6. Involve your kids, this also teaches them healthy habits of minimalism, we’ve found this encourages them to do the same in their own bedrooms.
 Seriously!